titoBouzout/ServiceWorkerFullVideoBuffer/readme.md

 ## How to use it?

+IMPORTANT: The video tag and source should use "crossorigin", else the video wont work (for some reason ¿?)

 In your website, instance the Service Worker and include the client code which will keep the video in memory to give the ranges to the Service Worker when a video needs data.
 The video is not kept in memory on the Service Worker, because they are restarted or terminated whenever the browser feels like.
 You just add a video tag with the same URL that you choose to buffer and the Service Worker will do the work.

 ```html